kv422/Nebulous-Enigma/Deliverables/D2-Requirements.md

 1. Going from one page to another page must be almost instantaneous
 2. The game must be able to run in a web browser
 3. The game must use a database of some kind to save a user's progress
+4. Some kind of password encryption
+5. The make a choice->navigate to the next page needs to be scalable to add more choices/different stories in the future.

 # 5. MVP